-- For the orange ones…I just added a strip of the darker orange between each of the segments, with lighter strips on top of the segments sometimes as well…I just mixed it up.
-I even added a few strips of green here and there as well.
+- For the orange ones…just add a strip of the darker orange between each of the segments, with lighter strips on top of the segments sometimes as well…I just mixed it up.
+You could even added a few strips of green here and there as well.

 If you think you’d like to give these mini needle felted pumpkins a try, bookmark this page or pin it for your future reference.

 If you still need more fall decor ideas, check out my fall ‘open house’ with natural decor for more inspiration!

 Thanks again for spending a few minutes of your busy day with me today.

 Please know that I welcome each and every comment that comes my way.
 If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
 I usually send out 2-3 emails a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!

 By subscribing to Nourish and Nestle, we will only use your email address to send you emails (no more than 2-3 per week) that will keep you up to date with the latest news and content on the site.
 In addition, you will have access to my growing library of knit & crochet patterns, as well as other printables.
 This library will continue to grow, so check back often.

 And please know that you can unsubscribe at any time by emailing me or clicking on the “unsubscribe” link at the bottom of all of our emails.

 You can access many of the products I refer to in all of my posts on my Nourish and Nestle Amazon Page.
 You can access it here.